Louisville and Nashville Railroad

 Chartered by the Commonwealth of Kentucky in 1850, the road grew into one of the great success stories of American business.
 Operating under one name continuously for 132 years, it survived civil war and economic depression and several waves of social and technological change.
 Under Milton H. Smith, president of the company for 30 years, the L&N grew from a road with less than 300 mi of track to a 6,000 mi system serving fourteen states.
 As one of the premier Southern railroads, the L&N extended its reach far beyond its namesake cities, stretching to St. Louis, Memphis, Atlanta, and New Orleans.
-The railroad was economically strong throughout its lifetime, operating freight and passenger trains in a manner that earned it the nickname, "The Old Reliable."
+The railroad was economically strong throughout its lifetime, operating freight and passenger trains in a manner that earned it the nickname, "The Old Reliable".

 Growth of the railroad continued until its purchase and the tumultuous rail consolidations of the 1980s which led to continual successors.
 By the end of 1970, L&N operated 6063 mi of road on 10051 mi of track, not including the Carrollton Railroad.

 In 1971 the Seaboard Coast Line Railroad, successor to the Atlantic Coast Line Railroad, purchased the remainder of the L&N shares it did not already own, and the company became a subsidiary.
-By 1982 the railroad industry was consolidating quickly, and the Seaboard Coast Line absorbed the Louisville & Nashville Railroad entirely.
+By 1982, the Seaboard Coast Line had absorbed the Louisville & Nashville Railroad entirely.
 Then in 1986, the Seaboard System merged with the C&O and B&O (known as the Chessie System) and the combined company became CSX Transportation (CSX), which now owns and operates all of the former Louisville and Nashville lines.

 Early history and Civil War

 Its first line extended barely south of Louisville, Kentucky, and it took until 1859 to span the 180-odd miles (180 mi) to its second namesake city of Nashville.
-There were about 250 mi of track in the system by the outbreak of the Civil War, and its strategic location, spanning the Union/Confederate lines, made it of great interest to both governments.
+There were about 250 mi of track in the system by the outbreak of the Civil War, and its strategic location, spanning the Union and Confederate lines, made it of great interest to both governments.

 During the Civil War, different parts of the network were pressed into service by both armies at various times, and considerable damage from wear, battle, and sabotage occurred.
-(For example, during the Battle of Lebanon in July 1863, the company's depot in Lebanon, Kentucky, was used as a stronghold by outnumbered Union troops).
-However, the company benefited from being based in the Union state of Kentucky, and the fact that Nashville fell to Union forces within the first year of the war and remained in their hands for its duration.
-It profited from Northern haulage contracts for troops and supplies, paid in sound Federal greenbacks, as opposed to the rapidly depreciating Confederate dollars.
-After the war, other railroads in the South were devastated to the point of collapse, and the general economic depression meant that labor and materials to repair its roads could be had fairly cheaply.
+For example, during the Battle of Lebanon in July 1863, the company's depot in Lebanon, Kentucky, was used as a stronghold by outnumbered Union troops.

+However, the company benefited from being based in Kentucky, a southern border state that initially had competing Unionist and Confederate state governments, but with Bowling Green (the latter's capital) and Nashville falling to Union forces within the first year of the war, remaining in their hands for the war's duration.
+The company profited from Northern haulage contracts for troops and supplies, paid in sound Federal greenbacks, as opposed to the rapidly depreciating Confederate dollars.